FG Releases $122 Billion Investment Plan for Power Sector, Postpones Electrification Deadline

 • The federal government has unveiled a $122 billion strategic investment plan for the power sector

-• The investment would be channeled into exploring power generation from new sources for the national grid
+• The investment would be channelled into exploring power generation from new sources for the national grid

-• The plan also detailed how this fund will be raised and allocated to address several key challenges
+• The plan also detailed how this fund would be raised and allocated to address several key challenges

 Legit.ng journalist Ruth Okwumbu-Imafidon has over a decade of experience in business reporting across digital and mainstream media.